xyproto/sealion/README.md

 watch sealion
 ```

-For watching the notifications continuously in a terminal window (updated every 5 seconds, no title, highlighted diff):
+For updating every 5 seconds, with no title and highlighting any differences:

 ```sh
 watch --color --differences --no-title --interval 5 sealion